ibm-cloud-docs/devops-insights-cli-plugin/devops-insights-cli.md

 * Access to a toolchain with the {{site.data.keyword.DRA_short}} tool configured for that toolchain.
 For more information about toolchains, see [Creating a toolchain from an app](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains_getting_started#creating_a_toolchain_from_an_app).

 * Set the `TOOLCHAIN_ID` as the environment variable to make it the toolchain's GUID.
 The toolchain ID is found in the toolchain URL that is shown in the browser.
 If you're using {{site.data.keyword.deliverypipelinelong}}, you set the `TOOLCHAIN_ID` environment variable to send your build data to a different toolchain.
-For more information, see [Aggregating data from multiple sources into a single toolchain](/docs/services/DevOpsInsights?topic=DevOpsInsights-aggregating-multiple-sources).
+For more information, see [Aggregating data from multiple sources into a single toolchain](/docs/ContinuousDelivery?topic=ContinuousDelivery-aggregating-multiple-sources).

 ## Login
 {: #login}

-Use this command to log in to {{site.data.keyword.Bluemix_notm}}.
+Use this command to log in to {{site.data.keyword.cloud_notm}}.
 The API_KEY must have access to the toolchain.

 ```
 ibmcloud login --apikey API_KEY